GlobalGiving: Disaster relief

 In response to natural disasters and humanitarian crises, GlobalGiving regularly launches relief funds to support nonprofits helping those in need.
 The Disaster Recovery Network at GlobalGiving focuses on community-led relief and recovery through local grants, advocacy, and training programs.
 According to GlobalGiving's former Chief Program Office, GlobalGiving has facilitated funding for relief work in response to disasters.
 These include Hurricane Maria in 2017, the Nepal earthquake in 2015, the Ebola outbreak in West Africa in 2014, Typhoon Haiyan in 2013, the Tohoku earthquake and tsunami in 2011, and the ongoing Syrian refugee crisis, among others.
 GlobalGiving has been recommended by the now-defunct USAID's Center for International Disaster Information to donors looking to support disaster relief efforts.

 Vetting

 GlobalGiving runs a vetting program for nonprofits participating in its community.
-Nonprofits are evaluates on characteristics such as transparency, accountability, financial health, and compliance with local regulations and international philanthropic guidelines.
-Vetting also includes GlobalGiving-specific criteria, such as an organization's engagement with the platform community, crowdfunding capability, and proficiency in managing fundraising programs on the site.
+Participating organizations are evaluated on criteria such as transparency, accountability, financial stability, compliance with relevant regulations, and engagement with the GlobalGiving community.

 Reviews

-GlobalGiving earned Charity Navigator's highest rating of four stars in the latest ratings published by the charity evaluator.
-The Better Business Bureau's 2019 review states that GlobalGiving meets all of its charity accreditation standards.
+In recent evaluations, Charity Navigator has awarded GlobalGiving a four-star rating for accountability and transparency.
+Historical assessments by the Better Business Bureau indicated that the organization met accreditation standards as of 2019; more current independent evaluations should be referenced where available.

+Controversy over operation in China and in Taiwan

+GlobalGiving Representative Office in China opened in 2018 to support Chinese nonprofits.
+The organization has faced scrutiny from watchdogs and lawmakers regarding its compliance with Chinese government regulations, which require foreign nonprofits operating in China to register and undergo vetting by local security bureaus.
+The Controversy with GlobalGiving and China: